On the injectivity and non-injectivity of the $l$-adic cycle class maps: Introduction

 \subsection{Notation}

-We write $\bV(k)$ for the category of smooth projective varieties over a field $k$, and $\Sm(S)$ for the category of smooth separated schemes of finite type over a base scheme $S$.
-An \emph{arithmetic scheme} is an object of $\Sm(\Spec \Z)$.
+We write $\bV(k)$ for the category of smooth projective varieties over a field $k$, and $\Reg(S)$ (resp. $\Sm(S)$) for the category of regular (resp. smooth) separated schemes of finite type over a base scheme $S$.
+An \emph{arithmetic scheme} is a connected object of $\Reg(\Spec \Z)$ which is either smooth or not flat over $\Spec \Z$ (hence in the latter case, smooth over a finite field).
+We recall the following basic fact \cite[II 7.1]{milned}:

+\begin{thm} Let $\sX$ be an arithmetic scheme.
+If $F$ is a constructible sheaf on $\sX$ such that $mF=0$ for some integer $m>0$ which is invertible on $\sX$, then the étale cohomology groups $H^i(\sX,F)$ are finite. \end{thm}